osm-search/Nominatim/docs/develop/Development-Environment.md

 Some of the behavioural test expect a test database to be present.
 You need at least 2GB RAM and 10GB disk space to create the database.

-First create a separate directory for the test DB and Fetch the test planet data and the Tiger data for South Dakota:
+First create a separate directory for the test DB and fetch the test planet data and the Tiger data for South Dakota:

 ```